 The breed is very inquisitive and will go off exploring if left unattended.
 These puppies need time for play and attention daily.
 They grow very attached to their human family and are prone to separation anxiety.
 They may get into mischief, such as tearing up things, if anxious or bored.

-These puppiess have the distinctive baying bark associated with hounds.
+These puppies have the distinctive baying bark associated with hounds.
 Some dogs may bark a lot, especially if left home alone.

 Best Home Environment